Quotes & anectdotes from the wise, the foolish, the courageous & the drunk

 One lives in the hope of becoming a memory. hope

-Those who gave away their wings are sad not to see them fly. sad
+Those who gave away their wings are sad not to see them fly. sadness

-He who does not fill his world with phantoms remains alone. alone
+He who does not fill his world with phantoms remains alone. being alone